Consumer Medicine Information

 - symptoms of sunburn (such as redness, itching, swelling or blistering of the skin) that happen more quickly than normal

-- indigestion, loss of appetite, nausea (feeling sick) or vomiting
+- indigestion, loss of appetite, nausea (feeling sick)

 - constipation or diarrhoea